Emma Eccles Jones College of Education and Human Services Convocation 2026

 Candidates for Master's and Doctoral Degrees

-Candidates for master’s and doctoral degrees are required to submit an Application for Graduation to the Registrar's office (TSC 246) by February 28, 2025.
-This applies to students who either graduated in Summer 2024 or Fall 2024 or who expect to graduate in Spring 2025 or Summer 2025 semesters.
+Candidates for master’s and doctoral degrees are required to submit an Application for Graduation to the Registrar's office (TSC 246) by February 28, 2026.
+This applies to students who either graduated in Fall 2025 or who expect to graduate in Spring 2026 or Summer 2026 semesters.
 Depending on whether a student is on Plan A, B, or C or a doctoral candidate, varying processes and paperwork exist that signal program completion and qualification for commencement participation.
 Students should visit the Semester Deadlines page and work with their Graduate Program Coordinators to identify the deadlines and necessary steps required for degree completion and have their degree posted to their transcript.
 For additional clarification or assistance, please contact gradcommencement@usu.edu.

 CEHS Undergraduate Student Convocation